Dipole Antennas Include:

 In the diagram each leg of the dipole antenna is joined to the feeder.
 This can either be open wire / twin feeder, or coax can be used.
 Strictly speaking a balun should be used when coax or coaxial cable is used.
 This is because coax is what is termed an unbalanced feeder, i.e. the outer shield is connected to earth and the antenna is balanced.
 However for this application, no noticeable degradation should be seen and the VHF FM dipole antenna should operate quite satisfactorily without one.
 In this case the inner conductor of the coax is connected to one leg of the dipole and the outer conductor (braid) of the coax is connected to the other leg of the dipole antenna.

-Simple FM dipole antenna design
+How to make the simple DIY FM dipole antenna design

 To make up the VHF FM dipole antenna, first the cable should have the two insulated wires split back away from one another and opened out.
 The centre should then be secured to prevent the cable opening out any further.
 One method of doing this is to use a tie wrap such as those available from most electronics components stockists.
 The length of wire which has not been split can then be used as the feeder for the antenna.

 The overall length for the antenna should be about 150 cms, i.e. each leg should be 75 cms.
 This length should make the resonant frequency fall slightly in the lower half of the FM broadcast band, but often the more popular stations may be found in this region.
 If the resonant frequency is required to be higher then the antenna can be shortened slightly.

 It is quite easy to calculate the length from one of the following equations:

 Sometimes the equations vary a little in the constants used, as this depends on a variety of factors including the wire used, environment, frequency and the like.
 However it is a very good starting point and certainly good enough for making the FM dipole antenna.